 Attendance to all meetings is compulsory.
 The course coordinator should be informed about missing a meeting in advance.

-The students have to write two papers of approximately 2000 words and give one oral presentation.
-The two papers count for 40% each of the final grade and the oral presentation for 20%.
+The students have to write one paper of approximately 3500 words and give one oral presentation in class.
+The paper counts for 70% of the final grade and the oral presentation for 30%.

-Students with a final grade of 5 or lower, who have handed in the two papers and gave the oral presentation, get the possibility to write one paper of approximately 5000 words.
+Students with a final grade of 5 or lower, who have handed in the paper and gave the oral presentation, get the possibility to write another paper of approximately 4000 words.
 The topic of this paper will be discussed among the student and the teacher.
 The grade for this paper will replace the former grade.